tomssojer/Microsoft-Azure-AZ-204-Developing-Solutions-for-Microsoft-Azure-Practice-Tests-Exams-Question-Answer/README.md

 ![Question 121](images/question121.png)

 - [x] Box 1: Create a single Service Bus topic.
-Box 2: Create a Service Bus Namespace for each restaurat for which a driver can receive messages.
+Box 2: Create a single Service Bus Namespace.
 Box 3: Create a Service Bus subscription for each restaurant for which a driver can receive orders.
 - [ ] Box 1: Create a Service Bus subscription for each restaurant for which a driver can receive orders.
 Box 2: Create a Service Bus topic for each restaurant.
 Box 3: Create a Service Bus Namespace for each.
 - [ ] Box 1: Create a single Service Bus topic.
 Box 2: Create a Service Bus subscription for each restaurant for which a driver can receive orders.
 Box 3: Create a single Service Bus topic.
 - [ ] Box 1: Create a single Service Bus topic.
 Box 2: Create a Service Bus Namespace for each restaurat for which a driver can receive messages.
 Box 3: Create a Service Bus Namespace for each.